code-with-amitk/Code-examples/c++/c++11/lambda_expression.md

 ***function_pointer  = [ ] () mutable throw -> return_type { .....function body ......};***

   - `[   ]` called Capture List
     - captures local/Global variables defined outside lambda to be used inside lambda function.
     - Changing Values of passed variables:
-    - Passed by value: Cannot be changed.
+      - Passed by value(=): Cannot be changed.
 This passes variables are Read-Only
-    - Passed as reference variable: Can be changed.
+      - Passed as reference variable(&): Can be changed.
   - `()` called Parameter list which is Optional
     - Function Parameters to be passed.
   - `mutable` keyword is Optional
   - `throw` keyword is Optional
   - `->` is return type which is Optional.

 [Youtube](https://www.youtube.com/watch?v=uk0Ytomv0wY)